The Dirty 9s

 The Dirty 9s are a band from Dublin, Ireland, who have been writing and recording music together since 2008.
-They are currently recording their second album with record producer Karl Odlum, the album is due for release in early 2013.

-The band released their debut album, Stop Screaming Start Dreaming in 2010 which features the highly rated single, "Lucy Opus" which State.ie described as "..the best song the band have composed to date, ‘Lucy Opus’ is an impressive snapshot of the Dirty 9s potential and the direction they hopefully continue moving in..."
+The band released their debut album, Stop Screaming Start Dreaming in 2010 which features the highly rated single, "Lucy Opus" which State.ie described as "..the best song the band have composed to date, 'Lucy Opus' is an impressive snapshot of the Dirty 9s potential and the direction they hopefully continue moving in..."

 While the majority of the band's music is in English, they do occasionally perform in Irish.
-In 2010 they recorded and released their song "Trouble" in Irish. while in 2012 the band were asked to translate their single "Hey!" into Irish for Albam RíRá, a special compilation with well-known bands singing their songs in Irish.
+In 2010, they recorded and released their song "Trouble" in Irish.
+In 2012, the band were asked to translate their single "Hey!" into Irish for Albam RíRá, a special compilation with well-known bands singing their songs in Irish.
 The album also featured tracks from Delorentos and The Coronas and was released in March 2012 during Seachtain na Gaeilge.

+The band's second album, produced with record producer Karl Odlum, released in early 2013.